greenelab/meta-review/README.md

 # Output directory containing the formatted manuscript

-The [`gh-pages`](https://github.com/greenelab/meta-review/tree/gh-pages) branch hosts the contents of this directory at https://greenelab.github.io/meta-review/.
+The [`gh-pages`](https://github.com/greenelab/meta-review/tree/gh-pages) branch hosts the contents of this directory at <https://greenelab.github.io/meta-review/>.
-The permalink for this webpage version is https://greenelab.github.io/meta-review/v/aa78ba9cbb2d874789cbfc9462dfb9aad19f655f/.
+The permalink for this webpage version is <https://greenelab.github.io/meta-review/v/2482af490804891c7f00b248c4e7ef7f356a0730/>.
-To redirect to the permalink for the latest manuscript version at anytime, use the link https://greenelab.github.io/meta-review/v/freeze/.
+To redirect to the permalink for the latest manuscript version at anytime, use the link <https://greenelab.github.io/meta-review/v/freeze/>.

 ## Files

 This directory contains the following files, which are mostly ignored on the `master` branch:

 + [`index.html`](index.html) is an HTML manuscript.
-+ [`github-pandoc.css`](github-pandoc.css) sets the display style for `index.html`.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.

 The `v` directory contains directories for each manuscript version.